Everything's Going Remote/Online—For Now

 Please see the COVID-19 communication page for the most recent updates about where and how classes are proceeding.

 Worried about taking an online course?
 We've got help available!
 Get help and get ready now with the resources below.
 Whether you've never been on (and never heard of) Moodle before or you're a complete online expert, there's support available to help you navigate the next few months.

-Join our free online class to get help, share tips, and virtually hang out while we navigate this weird time.
+Check in to the Lane Support Hub in Moodle to get academic or technology help, share tips, and virtually hang out while we navigate this weird time.

 Click the + signs below to get more information.